piyavach/PRCDv2/README.md

 2. fixed the path of the tmp file such as
-#paramenter and data tempolary path example.
-Those paths we set on our computer for tempolary image such gray scale, patching image and etc. for illustation and clearify samples.
+#parameter and data temporary path example.
+Those paths we set on our computer for temporary image such gray scale, patching image and etc. for illustration and clarify samples.

 _proj_path = "C:\\apng\\" #### <---change this for your project path and run ***

 We fixed this as our computer paths.
-This neccessory to be change in the code as you computer path.
+This necessary to be change in the code as you computer path.

-3 the running file is on the prcd.py
+3 the running file is on the c:\apng\prcd.py <--- this project is in our computer path.

 note:
 function to create PRCD descriptor